Scroll to content

 7. Sign them up for a club

-Joining extracurricular clubs is a good opportunity for your child to converse with different people outside the home or school environment.
+Joining extra-curricular clubs is a good opportunity for your child to converse with different people outside the home or school environment.
 Many of them also involve taking instructions (such as being coached in sporting techniques or to complete science or art projects), and introduce them to different vocabulary relating to their new hobby.